sucv/ValueInvesting/ReadMe.md

 ## Evaluation Checklist

 The app evaluate a stock from 6 aspects, including Past, Current, Feature, Health, Dividend, and Macroeconomics.
-If you provided the 10-K/10-Q urls, the 7th aspects shall be evaluated using your AI with the generated prompt.
+If you provided the 10-K/10-Q urls, the 7th aspects, qualitatives, shall be evaluated using your AI with the generated prompt.
 See in the app or the `CRITERION` variable from the `evaluation.py` for actual criteria.

 ## Disclaimer